1804-Apr-USFdotnet/Rafael-Project0/README.md

 ```
 See all listed Resteraunts
 Find a resteraunt
-see a list of resteraunts in a city
+See a list of resteraunts in a city
-find the highest rated resteraunts
+Find the highest rated resteraunts
-review a resteraunt
+Review a resteraunt

 ```